Unlock all chapters in the ECG book

 8. Arrhythmogenic right ventricular cardiomyopathy/dysplasia (ARVC/D)

-As in left bundle branch block, pre-excitation caused abnormal depolarization of the ventricles, and this leads to abnormal repolarization. the secondary ST-T changes seen are ST segment elevations and depressions.
-It may also cause abnormal Q-waves.
+Pre-excitation (i.e premature activation) of ventricular myocardium due to an accessory pathway between atria and ventricle results in abnormal depolarization of the ventricles, which leads to abnormal repolarization.
+The secondary ST-T changes manifest as ST elevations and ST depressions.
+Pre-excitation may also cause abnormal Q-waves.
 Refer to Figure 11 for ECG example.
+Refer to Pre-excitation & WPW (Wolff-Parkinson-White syndrome) for details on pre-excitation syndromes.

 10. Electrical cardioversion